Web Trends For 2018

 For many, the keyboard or other assistive technologies replace the mouse.
 Websites must be designed and built to avoid dead-ends, and enable efficient use without the mouse.

 At Propeller, most of what we're doing is helping brands with their existing sites.
-We're providing consulting on creating internal policies and an external statements.
+We're providing consulting on creating internal policies and external statements.
 We're providing 360° audits that include the 3 best-practice steps

 - Best in class software for full site automated scanning